-Standard OEM models are formatted to 512 bytes per blocks.
+Standard OEM models are formatted to 512 bytes per block for 512 emulation and native drives and 4096 bytes per block for 4096 native drives.
 The block size is selectable at format time.
-Supported block sizes are 512, 520, and 528.
+Supported block sizes are 512, 520 and 528 for 512 emulation and native drives and 4096, 4160 and 4224 for 4096 native drives.
 Users having the necessary equipment may modify the data block size before issuing a format command and obtain different formatted capacities than those listed.